 We are a trusted local charity, run entirely by local volunteers.
 Our helpline is open from 9am - 1pm every day of the year, including weekends, bank holidays and Christmas Day, with a "real" volunteer taking your call!

 What we do

-We support the local community of St Albans City and District by helping residents with lifts to medical or social appointments, shopping, odd jobs in the home or garden, and befriending those who are lonely.
+We support the local St Albans community by helping residents with lifts to medical or social appointments, shopping, odd jobs in the home or garden, and befriending those who are lonely.

 We hold social events for volunteers, including coffee mornings and tea parties, so they can meet one another and share their volunteering experiences.
 Some of these events provide a good opportunity for informal training and discussions.
 We also communicate with volunteers regularly by way of newsletters.